|Nutrition Facts (per serving)|

-Place the canned coconut milk along with the mixing bowl and whisk attachment from a standing mixer in the refrigerator for 8 hours, or overnight.
+Place the canned coconut milk along with the mixing bowl and whisk attachment from a stand mixer in the refrigerator for 8 hours, or overnight.

 Work quickly to keep your ingredients from getting warm.
-Attach the whisk attachment and mixing bowl to the standing mixer immediately before preparing your whipped cream.
+Attach the whisk attachment and mixing bowl to the stand mixer immediately before preparing your whipped cream.

 Puncture the coconut milk cans with the pointed end of a can opener and drain and discard the liquid from the cans.
 (Or save it for smoothies.)

-Add the confectioners' sugar and mix for about 20 seconds more, starting at a low and quickly moving up to high, or just until incorporated.
+Add the confectioners' sugar and mix for about 20 seconds more, starting at low and quickly moving up to high, or just until incorporated.
 (Do not overmix!)